 Be sure to consider the effect of a hardship program on your account and your credit in general.
 If you have just expressed an inability to pay your existing bill because of a hardship, your credit limit might be lowered or you may have limits placed on your account that reflect the extra risk of default that you now pose.
 Your account may even be closed as part of the settlement.
 All of these outcomes can affect your day-to-day ability to buy on credit.

 Your credit score may also suffer if you enter a hardship program.
 A lowered credit limit raises your credit utilization (the amount of credit you are using compared to your total credit limit).
 In turn, that will lower your credit score.
-You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 Your creditor has options when reporting the hardship action to the credit bureaus.
 Verify that the positive aspects, such as meeting all hardship repayment terms in full and on time, will be properly reported.
 If the account is closed in the process, try to limit the damage by asking the creditor to report the account as "closed by consumer" instead of "closed by creditor."
 The latter implies lower creditworthiness.